Afternoon Tea at the Biltmore Hotel Miami

 Miami, FL, 33134

-further information, current availability inquiry and convenient online booking *
+Information, availability inquiries and online booking *

 you can find more hotels in Miami here *